lokszechung/digital-futures-chitter-challenge/docs/user-stories.md

 8. **As a user, I want to UI to be responsive across all devices, so that I can easily use it on any device**

+9. **As a user, I want to be able to delete a Peep I made, so that no one sees it**

+- TEST: deletePeep should delete a Peep
+- TEST: Should be able to see Delete Peep if logged in

+10. **As a user, I want to be able to edit a Peep I made, so that I can correct mistakes**

+- TEST: updatePeep should update a Peep
+- TEST: Should be able to see Edit Peep if logged in
+- TEST: Should show Peep Edit component when Edit Peep is clicked

+11. **As a user, I want to be able to reply to a Peep, so that I can create conversation**

+- TEST: replyPeep should reply to a Peep
+- TEST: Should be able to reply to a peep when logged in

+12. **As a user, I want to recieve a notification, so that I can know when someone has replied to my Peep**

+- TEST: getNotifications should get all notifications for a certain user
+- TEST: Should show number of unread notifications

+13. **As a user, I want to see all my notifications, so I can check them at any time**

+- TEST: Should display all notifications

+14. **As a user, I want to mark a notifications as read, so I know which notifications I have checked**

+- TEST: updateNotification should update a notification
+- TEST: should call updateNotification when notification is clicked

 ## Component Hierachy, State/Data Flow Diagram

 ![Component Hierachy](./images/chitter-component-hierachy.png)